 As part of the Good Governance Project which commenced in 2007, Vicsport completed a variety of specific sports governance research to inform the development of the Good Governance Framework and Toolkit.
-The resource has since been used as a guide to provide direct support to over 30 SSAs in Victoria.
-This update of the Toolkit was completed to include additional information including references to the Australian Sports Commission (ASC) Sports Governance Principles 2012 and the Associations Incorporation Reform Act (Victoria) 2012.
+The resource has since been used as a guide to provide direct support to SSAs in Victoria.
+This update of the Toolkit was completed to include additional governance resources and information relating to Nomination Committees, the Victorian Child Safe Standards and Incoming Mandatory Board Quotas affecting SSAs, Regional Sport Assemblies (RSAs) and State Sport Representative Bodies (SSRBs).

-Included in this resource is a range of information, resources and templates across the following five areas of governance:
+Included in this resource is a range of information, templates and further and templates across the following five areas of governance:

 - Board Structure and Purpose,

 - Election and Appointment,

 - Board Induction,

-- · Board Performance, Behaviour and Culture; and
+- Board Performance, Behaviour and Culture; and

 - Performance Evaluation and Board Development.